muratk3n/thirdwave/en/2020/07/china-stealth-war-spalding.md

-# China by General Spalding
+# Stealth War, China by General Spalding

 In 1970, one year after China ominously detonated two hydrogen bombs near its Russian border, Mao sent a message to President Richard Nixon